 - The Ventura – Hall of Justice handles Criminal Cases including felony and misdemeanor offenses.

 - The Oxnard – Juvenile Courthouse handles cases in which a juvenile is accused of a crime in Juvenile Dependency Court.

 - The Simi Valley – East County Courthouse only handles traffic cases.

 If you or a loved one were arrested anywhere in Ventura County, you should consult with a skilled criminal defense attorney immediately.
 Often the earlier in the criminal proceedings that you retain a lawyer the better the overall outcome you can expect.

 Jay Leiderman Law has years of experience defending Ventura County residents against allegations involving countless crimes, from minor petty offenses up to rape and murder.
-He is also recognized by the State Bar as being a specialist in Criminal Law, a designation attained only by a tiny percentage of criminal lawyers in California.

 Call (805) 654-0200 for a free initial consultation and together we can find the weaknesses in the prosecution’s case against you and formulate the best strategy for your defense.
 Jay Leiderman Law will be there with you and your family every step of the way.